-Lots of biking, hiking and horseback trails exist within the park.
-Wildlife is common, including deer and black bear.
+Lots of biking, hiking, and horseback trails exist within the park.
+Wildlife is common, including deer and black bears.
 A visitor center and a camper building are both open daily.
 The park is located along the Gold Belt Tour with lots to do around the park.

 Biking: 19 miles of trails of multi-use trails for mountain biking.
 Most trails are moderate and/or steep.

 Hiking: 55 miles of trails exist in the park.
-They range from short, easy strolls to more longer, more challenging hikes.
-There’s also 25 additional miles of trails in the nearby Dome Rock State Wildlife Area.
+They range from short, easy strolls to longer, more challenging hikes.
+There are also 25 additional miles of trails in the nearby Dome Rock State Wildlife Area.

 Horseback Riding: 19 miles of trails.
-No camping with horses, only day-trips.
-Not permitted in picnic areas, campground or paved roads.
+No camping with horses, only day trips.
+Not permitted in picnic areas, campgrounds, or paved roads.
 Horse trailer parking.

 Hunting: Permitted on 800 acres in the park where it meets with Dome Rock State Wildlife Area.
 Only during established hunting seasons, from Tuesday after Labor Day through Friday before Memorial Day.